RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/examples.md

 }
 ```

-#### Activities properties:
+#### Activities:

 - bridgeCapability, moduleFunction:
-As explained before, each activity needs either a `bridgeCapability` or a `moduleFunction` property, specifying what bridge capability or process function should be invoked.
+  As explained before, each activity needs either a `bridgeCapability` or a `moduleFunction` property, specifying what
+  bridge capability or process function should be invoked.

-For the Local Contexts service we use the bridge capability: read_dataset_metadata and the module function: display_project_labels.
+For the Local Contexts service we use the bridge capability: `read_dataset_metadata` and the module
+function: `display_project_labels`.

-For the Dataverse service we use the bridge capabilities: read_dataset_metadata, update_dataset_metadata and publish_dataset and the module functions: findLCHubProjectReference, createLCHubReference, updateDatasetMetadata and display_updated_description.
+For the Dataverse service we use the bridge capabilities: `read_dataset_metadata`, `update_dataset_metadata`
+and `publish_dataset` and the module
+functions: `findLCHubProjectReference`, `createLCHubReference`, `updateDatasetMetadata`
+and `display_updated_description`.

 - proProecess: A module function that should be called before calling the actual execution.
-This can modify the parameters or cancel the activity execution.
+This can modify the
+  parameters or cancel the activity execution.

-For the Dataverse sub-activity _publishUpdatedDataset_ of the activity _postDatasetMetadata_ uses the preProcess function shouldPublish, which will check if the dataset, was a draft before modifying it.
-If it was a draft, it will not publish the dataset.
+For the Dataverse sub-activity `publishUpdatedDataset` of the activity `postDatasetMetadata` uses the preProcess
+function `shouldPublish`, which will check if the dataset, was a draft before modifying it.
+If it was a draft, it will

-- parameters

-- storeResult

-- subActivities

-- ui/resultAsOutputHtml

-- requiredActivities

-- priority

-- requestBody
+not publish the dataset.

 ## Data Access Request